LDubya/OpenKeyNav/README.md

 finished integration at 200% without clipped, obscured, or missing labels, as required by [WCAG 2.2 Success Criterion 1.4.4 Resize Text](https://www.w3.org/WAI/WCAG22/Understanding/resize-text.html).

-## Keyboard operation modes and tools
+## Keyboard operation modes and development tools

 - **Click Mode:** Displays typeable labels beside detected targets so a user can focus or activate one directly.
 - **Heading navigation:** `h` or a specific level from `1` through `6` cycles through authored heading contexts that contain tabbable content and focuses each context's first tabbable element.